 Paula then attacks back, explaining why she deserved to behave the way she did last month, and why it was a reaction to what he did two months ago, which she believes was unkind and aggressive.
 Jon then barks that he was entitled to his behavior because of the unkind thing she did three months ago.
 And back and forth it goes, reaching back to a seemingly un-findable time before the hurting began.

 Couples do this all the time.
-They fight for who’s deserving of empathy, whose experience should get to matter, whose hurt should be taken care of, and whose experience should be validated.
+They fight over who’s deserving of empathy, whose experience should get to matter, whose hurt should be taken care of, and whose experience should be validated.

 Often partners refuse to offer each other empathy because they feel that it would mean admitting that they are to blame, and are thus giving up the chance to receive empathy and validation themselves.
 In essence, “empathy for you cancels out empathy for me.”